National Statistic: Yes

 Age-standardised rates are calculated for local authorities in England and Wales, England’s clinical commissioning groups (CCGs) and health boards in Wales.
 As the number of deaths for local authorities can be small, the data are published as three-year aggregates, for example, 2014 to 2016, to ensure higher data reliability.
 As the number of deaths is larger for CCGs and Welsh health boards, the data are published by single year.

 Age-standardised rates and standardised years of life lost (SYLL) are published with 95% confidence intervals to allow users to identify significant differences between geographical areas, the sexes and over time.
 Significance is assigned based on non-overlapping confidence intervals.
 As a general rule, if the confidence interval around an estimate overlaps with the interval around another, there is no significant difference between the two estimates.
 While more formalised and accurate methods of significance testing are available, the non-overlapping confidence interval method is used because it is both simple to calculate and easily understood.

 In previous publications, the standard error for age-standardised rates was calculated using a simple approximation method as shown in this section.
 The standard error is denoted as SE(ASR) and calculated as:

 N is the total number of deaths in all age groups in each year

-The age-standardised rate is a weighted sum of age-specific death rates where the age-specific weights represent the relative age distribution of the standard population (in this case the 2013 ESP).
-Therefore, it is more accurate to calculate its variance as the sum of the age-specific variances and to estimate its standard error as the square root of the variance as shown below.
+The age-standardised rate is a weighted sum of age-specific death rates where the age-specific weights represent the relative age distribution of the standard population (in this case the 2013 European Standard Population).
+Therefore, it is more accurate to calculate its variance as the sum of the age-specific variances and to estimate its standard error as the square root of the variance:

 wi is the number of individuals in the standard population in age group i